 With respect to countries in Latin America, the distribution of this material may be restricted in certain jurisdictions.
 We may offer and/or sell to you securities or other financial instruments which may not be registered under, and are not the subject of a public offering under, the securities or other financial regulatory laws of your home country.
 Such securities or instruments are offered and/or sold to you on a private basis only.
 Any communication by us to you regarding such securities or instruments, including without limitation the delivery of a prospectus, term sheet or other offering document, is not intended by us as an offer to sell or a solicitation of an offer to buy any securities or instruments in any jurisdiction in which such an offer or a solicitation is unlawful.
 Furthermore, such securities or instruments may be subject to certain regulatory and/or contractual restrictions on subsequent transfer by you, and you are solely responsible for ascertaining and complying with such restrictions.
-To the extent this content makes reference to a fund, the Fund may not be publicly offered in any Latin American country, without previous registration of such fund's securities in compliance with the laws of the corresponding jurisdiction.
-Public offering of any security, including the shares of the Fund, without previous registration at Brazilian Securities and Exchange Commission - CVM is completely prohibited.
+To the extent this content makes reference to a fund, the Fund may not be publicly offering of any security, including the shares of the Fund, without previous registration at Brazilian Securities and Exchange Commission - CVM is completely prohibited.
 Some products or services contained in the materials might not be currently provided by the Brazilian and Mexican platforms.